SMART Program Frequently Asked Questions

 A late start due to your academic schedule will not affect the way in which your application is reviewed; students on the quarter system participate every year.
 If accepted, your participation will be individually accommodated.

-9. There are two ways to apply to the SMART Program in 2017.
-Priority will be given to those who apply through the Leadership Alliance SR-EIP.
+9. There is only one way to apply to the SMART Program in 2018: through the Leadership Alliance SR-EIP.
 The deadline for the SR-EIP registration and application is February 1st.
 More information here.

 Application Completion/Decision Notification